Modern Dentures: Your Guide to Today's Options

 At the heart of modern prosthetics is CAD/CAM, which stands for Computer-Aided Design and Computer-Aided Manufacturing.
 This technology allows you to move from physical impressions to highly accurate digital models.
 Using specialized software, you can design every detail of a prosthetic on-screen, ensuring the final product aligns perfectly with the patient's unique anatomy.
 This digital blueprint is then used to either 3D print the prosthetic or mill it from a solid block of high-performance material.
 The result is a consistently precise fit that dramatically reduces the need for chairside adjustments, saving you valuable time and giving your patients a better experience from day one.

-Precision Manufacturing and 3D Printing
+Achieving Precision with 3D Printing

 Once the digital design is finalized, the manufacturing process begins.
 Digital impressions are key here, as their accuracy translates directly to a better-fitting final product.
 This precision helps minimize soreness and the number of follow-up visits patients need for adjustments.
 One of the most significant advantages of this workflow is that the digital design file is securely stored.
 If a patient ever loses or damages their prosthetic, you can use the saved file to create an exact replica quickly and easily.
 This provides incredible peace of mind for patients and streamlines the replacement process for your dental laboratory.